Women’s Coastal Pilgrimage

 • Group facilitation and space-holding throughout

-• All campsite and route logistics
+• Campsite and route logistics

-* Maximum group size: 7 women — small enough for connection, strong enough for shared adventure.
+* Maximum group size: 6 women - small enough for connection, strong enough for shared adventure.

-You don’t need to be an experienced hiker.
-Just a willingness to meet the elements, carry your own pack, and trust that nature — and your own strength — will meet you there.
+More importantly you need a willingness to meet the elements, carry your own pack (unless you’ve opted for the luggage transfer option), and trust that nature and your own strength will meet you there.

 It’s for the woman seeking: